 Major Import Groups

-After looking at the exports and composition of Pakistan’s imports, the decline in the imports of Pakistan is analyzed.
+After looking at the exports and composition of Pakistan’s imports, the decline in the imports in Pakistan is analyzed.
 The data provided by the State Bank of Pakistan shows that the import of goods by Pakistan in March FY20 declined by a negative rate of 0.18% as compared to that in March FY19.
 This decline in imports is bound to translate its effect on the functioning of many industries.

 Figure 3 shows the five major groups of commodities in Pakistan that have the highest number of imports.
 The imports of FY20 (Jul-Apr) are compared with the FY19 (Jul-Apr).
 The petroleum group is suffering the most due to the disruptions in the trade followed by the agriculture group.
 The textile group is the third group that would be facing disruptions in continuing its activities since it faces difficulties in importing many materials.

 As discussed above, the textile industry of Pakistan is one of the biggest sectors responsible for the highest amount of exports to other countries.
-It is responsible for almost 70% of exports of Pakistan producing revenue for around 9% of Pakistan’s GDP.
-The second largest industry of Pakistan that employs most of the workers, after agriculture, is the textile and apparel industry.
+It is responsible for almost 70% of exports in Pakistan producing revenue for around 9% of Pakistan’s GDP.
+The second largest industry in Pakistan that employs most of the workers, after agriculture, is the textile and apparel industry.
 Out of the total industrial workers, 45% are employed by the textile industry (Toppa, 2020).

 Pakistan is the sixth-largest importer of raw cotton (Shah, n.d.).
 The textile industry is dependent on these imports to prepare the final product and then export it to other countries.
 Now, if there is a decline in imports from other countries, the production of the textile industry is bound to get affected by it severely (Faraz & Nasir, 2020a).